- Full-time and part-time P-3 employees may apply for tuition assistance after six (6) months of employment.

-- Whenever possible, the employee should pursue such continuing education that is awarded units of measurement by a recognized organization (e.g., CEU, PDU, PDH, LU, etc.), or receive a certificate of completion.
-Only classified employees may receive educational assistance for continuing education courses.
+- Whenever possible, eligible employees are encouraged to pursue job-related continuing education that is awarded units of measurement by a recognized organization (e.g., CEU, PDU, PDH, LU, etc.), or receive a certificate of completion.

-- During the course of employment at NOVA, a faculty member may receive a maximum of nine (9) semester credit hours, or the equivalent of tuition assistance funding, for independent research, the dissertation, or thesis work.
+- During the course of employment at NOVA, eligible employees may receive a maximum of nine (9) semester credit hours, or the equivalent of tuition assistance funding, for independent research, the dissertation, or thesis work.